Avanade/DevOpsHOL/continuous-deployment/README.md

 >+ https://\<WebsiteName>-staging.azurewebsites.net/
 >+ https://\<WebsiteName>-dev.azurewebsites.net/
 14. By default, the Release process is manual.
 Go back to the **Pipeline** tab and click on the lightning bolt icon in the Artifacts panel and enable the Continuous deployment trigger
 15. Now go back into Visual Studio and make a change to the code that will be visible in the application.
-Observe the status of the Build and Release and verify that all the items configured in the CI and CD labs complete successfuly.
+Observe the status of the Build and Release and verify that all the items configured in the CI and CD labs complete successfully.

 Next steps
 ----------